yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 Check
 [the Lesson Life Cycle chapter of The Carpentries Curriculum Development Handbook](https://cdh.carpentries.org/the-lesson-life-cycle.html#field-testing-alpha-stage) for a list of things to take note of during the pilot workshop.
-We recommend assigning a specific person or people with responsibility to keep track of these points, e.g. an Instructor or Helper.
+We recommend assigning a specific person or people to keep track of these points, e.g. an Instructor or Helper.

 ### Information for Hosts